Can you believe it? It’s our very last year at Sedlescombe!

 - Spelling is a real focus for us as a class.
 You will have your 10 spellings given to you each week on a Thursday that you will need to practise before we test in class on the following Wednesday.
 It really is important to learn these words as spellings is a huge target for us as a class.

 - Times tables is a major target for us a class!
 Each week I will expect at least half an hour on TTRS and any extra time is a bonus.
 Children doing this and also using numbots will be rewarded.

-At the moment we have Cricket on a Monday and indoor PE on a Friday.
+At the moment we have Gymnastics on a Wednesday indoors and outdoor PE on a Friday.
 However, a PE kit should be in school everyday.
 It is really important that the children become responsible for having their PE kit in school as some secondary schools will give detention to children who do not have their kits!

 Jewellery MUST be removed, so if your child has pierced ears they will need a small pot to put their earrings in to keep them safe.

 Long hair should be tied back for school, but MUST be tied back for P.E.
 Lessons so a spare hair band is useful.

 Please do not hesitate to come in and see us if you have any concerns or queries about Year Six.
 We are always available after school and happy to help in any way we can.

 Let’s look forward to a wonderful year ahead!